akshaypracticum/Akshay_Nagar_Portfolio/index.md

 ---

-### Please have a look at some of my work at University of Pennsylvania in the MUSA Program
+### Please have a look at some of my work at University of Pennsylvania in the MUSA Program.
-#### I attended University of Pennsylvania with a generous Scholarship & I graduated with GPA 3.96/4.0
+#### I attended University of Pennsylvania with a generous Scholarship & I graduated with GPA 3.96/4.0.
 #### I intend to use my analytics & spatial analytics skills in public & private sector, as well as in Private business enterprises with a focus on architecture & real estate in the private sector & urban and real estate policy in the public sector.